mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 the `authToken` to the REST API to get all the dog details for that logged-in user.
 Then, it can generate the HTML, CSS, and JS bundle necessary to render those details, and ship them to the client.

-If the token is only stored in the client's app-stae, then the client would need to make that REST API request to get the dog details, which means the *client* will then be in charge of rendering the dog details page.
+If the token is only stored in the client's app-state, then the **client** would need to make that REST API request to get the dog details, which means the **client** will then be in charge of rendering the dog details page.
 And just like that, you have lost all those nice benefits that SSR gives you (routing, code-splitting, easy-prefetching, etc.).